ThomasBrazier/snpArcher-dev/README.md

+the lower threshold is the absolute number of reads required for callability the upper threshold is in terms of the sample-specific mean coverage (i.e. upper = upper * mean coverage) this approach uses mosdepth quantize as in Laetsch et al. (2023)

 This module produces different BED files to filter SNPs per sample (gVCF) or for the entire dataset (final VCF).
 - per site, information on the callability/mappability on average and per sample.
 This BED is intended to annotate and filter SNPs independently.
 - genomic regions, with summarized information on the callability/mappability on average and per sample.
 This BED file is intended to mask regions of the genome or to calculate the proportion of the genome that is not mappable/callable.